 The typical projects we work on cover a vast array of topics and no two days are the same.
-However, the opportunity to work with non-profit partners on projects that are aimed at helping to solve key global challenges, such as climate change, poverty and access to education, amongst others, is truly exciting.
+However, the opportunity to work with non-profit partners on projects that are aimed at helping to solve key global challenges, such as climate change, poverty, and access to education, amongst others, is truly exciting.
 That so many of these issues are also clustered in pockets of Asia is an added benefit.
-Having lived in Asia for the last 3 ½ years and having travelled to numerous countries where such problems are prevalent, I felt a strong conviction to get involved however I could.
+Having lived in Asia for the last 3 ½ years and having traveled to numerous countries where such problems are prevalent, I felt a strong conviction to get involved however I could.

-As our current Knowledge For Good partnerships deepen and new partnerships emerge, the opportunity for AlphaSights Associates to become involved in such projects will continue to expand.
+As our current Knowledge For Good partnerships deepens and new partnerships emerge, the opportunity for AlphaSights Associates to become involved in such projects will continue to expand.
 That AlphaSights enables one to work on projects driving global investment decisions is fantastic; that it encourages you to do so while also playing a role in solving some of the most crucial social issues of the 21st century is profound.